hejhdiss/Qeltrix/qeltrix-pypi/README.md

 OR

 ```
-if installed with the pip ,it will instal dependencies also.
+if installed with the pip ,it will install dependencies also.
 ```

 ---